inadilemma/ResearchKitHelper/README.md

-The goal of ResearchKitHelper is to faclitate the data analysis supports for ResearchKit based data collection apps.
+The goal of ResearchKitHelper is to facilitate the data analysis supports for ResearchKit based data collection apps.
 This is a work in progress - Please add to watchlist and check back for full release